-A working day is eight (8) hours for employees who work a forty (40) hour workweek and twelve (12) hours for employees who are assigned to a fifty six (56) hour workweek.
+A working day is eight (8) hours for employees who work a forty (40) hour or thirty-eight (38) hour workweek and twelve (12) hours for employees who are assigned to a fifty-six (56) hour workweek.
 Records of sick leave usage shall be kept on the basis of hours used.